-Net sales are measured based on the geographic destination of sales to the Americas, Europe, the Middle East and Africa ("EMEA") and Asia Pacific ("APAC").
-Tangible long-lived assets are shown based on the physical location of the assets and primarily include net property, plant and equipment and exclude right-of-use assets.
+Net sales are measured based on the geographic destination of sales.
+In the first guarter of 2025, sales to the U.S. represented approximately 46% of total net sales.
+Other countries with net sales concentration included China, 9%, Australia, 8%, and Germany, 5%, approximately.
+All other countries individually represented less than 5% of total net sales.
+Tangible long-lived assets are shown based on the physical location of the assets and primarily include net property, plant and equipment and exclude right of use assets.
 The following table presents financial information by region: